ririi7/DataAnalyst_ProjectsPortfolio/README.md

 Domain: Retail & Marketing

-Description: Merge and analyse multiple customers' demographic, geogrpahical and behavioural data to conclude the best customers to target for a new marketing campaign.
-The project required a lengthy amount of data wrangling, from imputing missing values, reformatting datatypes and values, renaming and recalculating fields, and utilised Recency Frequency and Montary Analysis with K-Means modelling to segment the customers, and identify the most highest value customers.
+Description: Merge and analyse multiple customers' demographic, geogrpahical and behavioural data to identify the best customers to target for a new marketing campaign.
+The project required a lengthy amount of data wrangling, from imputing missing values, reformatting datatypes and values, renaming and recalculating fields, and utilised Recency Frequency and Monetary Analysis with K-Means modelling to segment the customers, and identify the most highest value customers.
 Additionally, I also created an in-depth email for the client to explain how to mitigate the Data Quality issues present in their datasets, and prepared a powerpoint presentation to explain the steps involved in analysing their data.

 Tools: Excel, Jupyter Notebook, Python Libraries, Tableau, PowerPoint